rebelsky/csc207c/_eboards/eboard22-1.md

 ### Which principles did you find surprising (or most surprising)?
 Why?

+> "I didn't find any of them surprising.
+All of them make sense."

 ### Which are your "favorite" principles?

+> 2.6 Perform work only in areas of competence.
+(This probably needs to be expanded to permit learning new things.)

 ### Which principles do you expect to be hardest to follow?

+* 2.5 Give comprehensive and thorough evaluations of computer systems and their impacts, including analysis of possible risks.
+    * Sam observes that people don't like hearing about the risks of their systems.
+* 3.5 Create opportunities for members of the organization or group to grow as professionals.
+    * This encourages managers to be less selfish, and it's hard to imagine a non-selfish manager (person).
+    * The principles exist in part to encourage us to do things that we might not otherwise do.

 ### What other issues came up?